casept/hyperhotp/README.md

 Usage: ./hyperhotp [help|check|reset|program] <8-character serial number> <40-character hex seed> <whether to generate 6-character (false) or 8-character (true) HOTP codes>
 ```

+For full usage, see the man page `hyperhotp(1)`.

 ## Building

-This program only depends on `libusb` at runtime, as well as a C compiler supporting at least `c11` and `cmake` at build time. `gtk4` is also required if you want to build the GUI.
+This program only depends on `libusb` at runtime, as well as a C compiler supporting at least `c11`, as well as `pkg-config` and `cmake` at build time. `gtk4` is also required if you want to build the GUI.
 On Unixoid platforms the build is done as usual:

 ```shell
 $ mkdir build && cd build